All Episodes

 Yeah, right.

-Remember when they closed the government because of snowstorms a bunch of times in Washington.
+Remember when they closed the government because of snowstorms a bunch of times in Washington?

-Two hundred and forty thousand non-essential people were told don't show up, including Congress.
+240,000 non-essential people were told don't show up, including Congress.

 If they're non-essential, why do you employ them?

-Now they are gonna have a problem.
+Now, they are going to have a problem.

-There will be people that will notice LA shut down for two weeks.
+There will be people that will notice L.A. shut down for two weeks.

-Remember, remember the The Rodney King riots.
+Remember the Rodney King riots?

 They called the people standing in line for their welfare checks an example of the indomitable human spirit.

-Well, the poor get their checks for a direct deposit now.
+Well, the poor get their checks for a direct deposit now?

 Well, what if you don't have a bank?

-You s everywhere, even if you don't have a bank, they start a bank.
+Everywhere, even if you don't have a bank, they start a bank.

-Otherwise, nobody nobody will.
+Otherwise, nobody will.

-Waitily's health care mandates kick in in California.
+Now, wait till these health care mandates kick in in California.

-Because the states are going to have to pick up because uh of the of the uh uh health care bill, the states are gonna have to pick up an ever increasing share of Medicaid and Medicare.
+The states are going to have to pick up an ever-increasing share of Medicaid and Medicare.

 All right, back to the phones.